Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Where the U.P. meets the L.P.!
 Upper and Lower Michigan are really (kind of) connected!
 Because the Mackinac Bridge connects the two parts of the state.
 And St. Ignace marks at the northern end of the bridge.
-(Mackinac City marks the southern end.)
+(Mackinac City marks the southern end of the bridge.)
 Consequently, St. Ignace marks the eastern end of The Driveby Tourist’s U.P. tour.
 In any case, driving the Green Bay to Mackinac trip takes one along the coast of Lake Michigan.
-Certainly see a lot of trees!
+Certainly, see a lot of trees!
 Also, here is a link to the previous post and a link to the post about planning the trip.

 Green Bay to Menominee

-While in Menominee, The Driveby Tourist had to quickly look at the marina and the surrounding beach.
+While in Menominee, The Driveby Tourist had to look at the marina and the surrounding beach quickly.
 Due to the views and the shops, it would be a good place to spend an afternoon or even a full day.
-On the other hand, not that long for The Driveby Tourist.
-He gets obsessive about moving along.
+On the other hand, not that long for The Driveby Tourist!
+I get obsessive about moving along.